-The Garden of Philanthropy – phase 2 of our UNIS Botanical Garden project – has completed its final touch this week by welcoming 35 Koi fish to the pond, just in time for UNIS’s Birthday next Monday.
-And what a great joy to see Grade 3 students and teachers already having fun in their “outdoor class” in the garden!
+The Garden of Philanthropy – phase 2 of our UNIS Botanical Garden project – has completed its final touch this week by welcoming 35 Koi fish to the pond, just in time for UNIS’s 35th Birthday next week.
+And what a joy to see Grade 3 students and teachers already having fun in their “outdoor class” in the garden!

 - LONG (Dragon): the alumni arboretum garden

 - QUY (Turtle): the medicinal and kitchen herb garden

 We are developing an enriched plant database for the garden which will be connected to an online learning site with detailed information about each of the featured plants.
 Together with UNIS Cultural Collection, this Garden of Philanthropy will be another educational resource for the community to learn more about Vietnam in a meaningful way, both made possible through philanthropy.